 The connector requires the following configuration values:

-system_tokenthe Airy Core system token used for authenticating with the API.
+system_tokenis the Airy Core system token used for authenticating with the API.

-api_hostThe url where you host your Airy Core API.
+api_hostis the URL where you host your Airy Core API.

-Add them to your existing Rasa
+Add the configuration values to your existing Rasa

 Now you should have a working integration 🎉.